Systemography

-Systemography or SGR is a process where phenomena regarded as complex are purposefully represented as a constructed model of a general system.
+Systemography (SGR) is a process where phenomena regarded as complex are purposefully represented as a constructed model of a general system.
 It may be used in three different ways: conceptualization, analysis, and simulation.
 The work of Jean-Louis Le Moigne is associated with systemography.

 Systemography modeling consists of building, simultaneously, the process' operational, informational and decisional systemographs in modeling phase.
 Ettore Bresciani Filho (2001) recommends the following order in systemography modeling: